ibm-cloud-docs/billing-usage/billing-faq.md

 To switch to a different payment method, select **Pay with Other**, and click **Submit change request**.
 A support case to change your payment method is then created for you.

 If your payments are managed outside of the console, go to IBM.com and log in to the Manage Payment Method application to update your credit card.
-For more information, see [How do I add a credit card when the option isn't available through the console?](/docs/billing-usage?topic=billing-usage-ts-ccibm).
+For more information, see [How do I add a credit card when the option isn't available through the console?](/docs/billing-usage?topic=billing-usage-ts-ccibm)

-## Can I use PayPal as a payment method?
+## How do I change my payment method?
-{: #paypal}
+{: #pay-method}
 {: faq}
-{: support}

-As of March 31, 2023, PayPal is no longer accepted.
+For a Pay-As-You-Go account, you must have an active credit card on file.
+Our Subscription and {{site.data.keyword.cloud_notm}} Enterprise Savings Plan account types might enable you to use other payment options.
+Contact an [{{site.data.keyword.cloud_notm}} Sales](/catalog?contactmodule){: external} representative to inquire about payment options.

 ## Why didn't my credit card process?
 {: #addcard}